quasarstream/PHP-FFmpeg-video-streaming/README.md

 ![schema](/docs/schema.gif?raw=true "schema" )

 ### Video Analysis
 This library uses [MediaInfo](https://mediaarea.net/en/MediaInfo) to analyze videos and extracting metadata.

+#### Why MediaInfo?!

-Why MediaInfo?!
-Although FFprobe can go way more in-depth and is much more powerful, in some cases MediaInfo is much more reliable and more powerful.
+Although FFprobe can go way more in-depth and is much more powerful, in some cases MediaInfo is much more reliable.
 For instance, as it can be seen in this issue([#12](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues/12)), MKV format does not store some parameters such as duration, frame rate, and bit rate in its container.
 So FFprobe cannot obtain the value of these parameters and as a result, this package cannot calculate the value of `kilo bite rate` to auto-generate representations.
 However, MediaInfo cannot obtain these value as well, it has general info that contains the value of `OveralBitRate`.
 In spite of `OveralBitRate` is not equal to the video bite rate, it can estimate the value of the video's bite rate.

-- Please download and install the latest version of [MediaInfo](https://mediaarea.net/en/MediaInfo).

 You can extract the media info and analyze streams when packaging was done.
 It also puts a `analysis.json` file in the packaged video directory: